rhysd/action-setup-vim/README.md

 **Note:** Linux arm64 binaries for `ubuntu-24.04-arm` runner are supported since v0.11.4.

 **Note:** Windows arm64 binaries are currently support only on `nightly`.
-Otherwise x86_64 binaries are used via x86 emulation on Arm Windows.
+When an arm64 binary is not included in the release due to some reason (e.g. build error), it falls back to x86 emulation.

 ## Choosing a specific version